Develop Leaders and Teams with 360 Feedback

 Identify development areas and use them to map training and improvement pathways.
 Focus on areas that will drive the most significant impact on performance and improve workplace relations.

-Highlight strengths, development areas and blind spots to create a clear and easy development plan to enhance performance.
+360 profiling highlights strengths, development areas and blind spots to create a clear and easy development plan to enhance performance.

 Common uses of 360 feedback?